progress4apple/progress.rocks/_drafts/origins-of-progress-for-apple-reminders.md

 Now, take on your Apple-Universe-Glasses and think about Davids advice for a second.
 Can you see it?
 Which App in the Apple universe does fit this description?

 Exactly, Apple Reminders is the perfect match!
-It is a "trusted system outside of your head", it is available for all Apple platforms as well as in nearly every App through the Share Action - so one can safely say it is "instantaneous and easy".
+It is a "trusted system outside of your head", it is available for all Apple platforms and through the Share Action it is reachable through nearly every App  - so one can safely say it is "instantaneous and easy".

 That's why I keep track of everything in Apple Reminders - regardless if professional or private.
 Don't be misled: Apple Reminders isn't a project management software.
 It doesn't have a lot of features.
 But it does one thing extremely well: Keeping things simple.
 In 90% of all times I simply want to keep track of an idea which can be expressed with a title, description and maybe a link.
 Sometimes I also want to be reminded of this idea at a specific location or time.
 That's it.
 And that's exactly where Apple Reminders excels.